 The Office of Residence Life comes alongside undergraduate students as they choose campus housing, move into APU’s living communities, and find a place that they will call “home” during their time at APU.
-Our staff aims to ensure students have appropriate campus housing options, provides logistical support—housing assignments, issuing keys and furniture, and maintaining student housing records—and offers programming and encouragement to help students make the most of their residential experience at APU.
+Our staff aims to ensure students have appropriate campus housing options, provides logistical support—housing assignments, issuing keys, and maintaining student housing records—and offers programming and encouragement to help students make the most of their residential experience at APU.

 - Explore APU’s residence halls and apartments.

 - Learn about the housing requirement and how to sign up for campus housing.

 - Find the answers to frequently asked questions.

 - Review the campus housing policies.